mfenniak/go-osmpbf-filter/README.rst

 ----------------

 go-osmpbf-filter is a program to filter OpenStreetMap PBF format data files.
-The filter performs five passes on the input PBF filter, and then writes a new output PBF file.
-The five passes are:
+The filter performs six passes on the input PBF filter, and then writes a new output PBF file.
+The six passes are:

 1. Find the OSMHeaders data block and ensure that we support reading this file.